Getting to Paradise Requires Steering

 Along with Paul and his deckhand Jim aboard Blewberry Pancakes, a sleek and speedy Freedom 45, we motored from Warren, around Rumstick Neck and Nayatt Point to Cove Haven Marina where Paul’s “fleet” spends the winter.
 Though Sunshine won’t be spending the winter at Cove Haven with Rhapsody, Blewberry, Brio, Liberte, Owl Too and the others, we like to think of her as a virtual member of Paul’s fleet.

-While they specialize in Freedoms, Warren River Boatworks handles maintenance and repair on all kinds of boats.
+While they specialize in Freedoms sailboats, Warren River Boatworks handles maintenance and repair on all kinds of boats.
 For more information call Paul at 401-245-6949.